 Jared serves as assistant professor of Greek and New Testament Theology at Bethlehem College & Seminary, a post he took up in 2020.
-Before coming to Bethlehem, Jared served as pastor for discipleship and pastoral-training at CrossWay Community Church (Bristol, WI) and assistant professor of New Testament at Detroit Baptist Theological Seminary (Allen Park, MI), a school where his dad has been teaching for over 35 years.
+Before coming to Bethlehem, Jared served as pastor for discipleship and pastoral-training at CrossWay Community Church (Bristol, WI) and assistant professor of New Testament at Detroit Baptist Theological Seminary (Allen Park, MI).
 Jared received his Ph.D. in New Testament from Trinity Evangelical Divinity School under the supervision of D. A. Carson.

 - B.A., Bob Jones University (English)

 - Ph.D., Trinity Evangelical Divinity School (New Testament)

 - Biblical Theology according to the Apostles: How the Earliest Christians Told Israel’s Story.
 Co-authored with Chris Bruno and Kevin McFadden.
 New Studies in Biblical Theology.
 Downers Grove, IL: InterVarsity, 2020.